Security-Onion-Solutions/securityonion-docs/grid.rst

 Description
 ~~~~~~~~~~~

-The ``Description`` field shows the optional Description you may have entered during Setup.
+The ``Description`` field shows the optional Description you may have entered during Setup or set in :ref:`administration`.

 Icons in Lower Left Corner
 ~~~~~~~~~~~~~~~~~~~~~~~~~~